Thursday, November 13, 2025

 • Gender - The Gender Spectrum website also provides resources and an explanation.

-• Gender Identity - Here is a terrific program about gender from National Geographic called The Gender Revolution.
-It has an in-depth explanation of transgender as well as some of the latest science about sex and gender.
+• The Gender Revolution - A documentary from National Geographic and Katie Couric that is in-depth explanation of transgender as well as some of the latest science about sex and gender.

 • Here is a Guardian article about shattering the myth of the gendered brain.